Mauricio Dubon Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 9.0 K/9, which ranks 11th in the league.

-- The Padres have the fourth-ranked team ERA among all MLB pitching staffs (3.85).
+- The Padres' 3.83 team ERA ranks fourth among all league pitching staffs.

-- The lefty's last time out came on Sunday against the San Francisco Giants, when he threw six scoreless innings while giving up three hits.
+- The right-hander last appeared on Sunday against the San Francisco Giants, when he threw six scoreless innings while giving up three hits.

+- The 33-year-old has an ERA of 3.49, with 8.7 strikeouts per nine innings, in 22 games this season.
+Opposing hitters have a .252 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.